kevinfarrugia/react-recipes/recipes/derived-data.md

 });
 ```

-As you can read [when using the appropriate `setState` style for the job](./set-state.md), we want to benefit from React's batching of `setState` calls and not do any expensive computation on data that may be gone the next second.
-If our derived data is used for rendering things, we want to make sure we only compute it when it's actually needed.
-A good place to do this is in the `componentWillUpdate` method, which gets called right before rendering:
+As you can read within the article about [using the appropriate `setState` style for the job](./set-state.md), we want to benefit from React's batching of `setState` calls and not do any expensive computation on data that may be gone the next second.
+If our derived data is used for rendering, we want to make sure we only compute it when it's actually needed.
+A good place to do this is in the `componentWillUpdate` method, which gets called right before `render`:

 ```js
 componentWillUpdate(new_props, new_state) {